peterpeterparker/daviddalbusco.com/src/blog/reimplementing-document-execcommand.md

 ### Limitation

-My following reimplementation of `document.execCommand` do seems to work well but, it does not support an undo functionality (yet), what’s still a bummer 😕.
+My following re-implementation of `document.execCommand` do seems to work well but, it does not support an undo functionality (yet), what’s still a bummer 😕.

 As for the code itself, I am open to any suggestions, ping me with your best ideas!